kamerynjw/kamerynjw.github.io/teaching/2021/math1410/syllabus.md

 Exam Policy
 ====

 There will be two midterms and one final exam.
-Each midterm will consist of an in-class portion, worth 80% of the overall grade, and a take-home portion, worth 20% of the grade and due the following Monday.

 Tentative midterm dates: